becavin-lab/checkatlas/docs/index.md

 ## Summary

+CheckAtlas is a one liner tool to check the quality of your single-cell atlases.
+For every atlas, it produces the quality control tables and figures which can be then processed by multiqc.
+CheckAtlas is able to load Scanpy, Seurat, and CellRanger files.

+## Summary

 1. Parse Scanpy, Seurat and CellRanger objects

    CheckAtlas should be able to load : .rds, .h5 and .h5ad corresponding to single-cell experiment.
 Need to implement :
-    - automatic conversion of Seurat object to Scanpy with SeuratDisk
-    - Rapid check-up of files to see if a Seurat or Scanpy can be found
+   - Fast crawl through your folder and detect Seurat, Scanpy or cellranger atlas files.
-    - Automatic search in Scanpy files of key information = raw data, normalized data, integrated data, reductions, layers, assays, metadatas, etc...
+   - Automatic search in atlas files for key information = raw data, normalized data, integrated data, reductions, layers, assays, metadatas, etc...

 2. Create checkatlas summary files

-   Go through all Scanpy files and extract summary information.
-We won't to extract :
+   Go through all atlas files and produce summary information:

    - All basic QC (nRNA, nFeature, ratio_mito)
    - General information (nbcells, nbgenes, nblayers)
-    - All elements in scanpy objects (obs, obsm, uns, var, varm)
+   - All elements in atlas files (obs, obsm, uns, var, varm)
    - Reductions (pca, umap, tsne)
    - All metrics (clustering, annotation, dimreduction, specificity)

 3. Parse checkatlas files in MultiQC